National Avg. Salary

 Programs and Degrees

-Here are the most common degrees for becoming a Grief Counselor. a Master's is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.
+Here are the most common degrees for becoming a Grief Counselor. a is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.

-Highest Education Among Grief Counselor
+Highest Education Among Grief Counselors

 - 5.4% Doctorate